 Costs in Perspective

-Jenna M. Aker (email@example.com) is new products editor at Buildings magazine.
+At the time of this article, Jenna M. Aker was the products editor for Buildings magazine.